fshepherd13/invert/README.md

 * pandas

 This pipeline runs using snakemake.
 Each rule contains a conda environment with the software necessary to run it.
 To run the pipeline, you only need to install snakemake, i.e:
-`conda env create -n snakemake -c bioconda snakemake conda activate snakemake`
+`conda env create -n snakemake -c bioconda snakemake` `conda activate snakemake`

+Each rule will create an isolated conda environment automatically as it runs.

 To run the full pipeline, use:
 `snakemake --cores 24` (<-- or however many cores you want Snakemake to utilize)

-The user should only have to deal with adjusting the parameters within the `config.yaml` file.
+You can adjust several parameters within the `config.yaml` file to control how the pipeline runs.
 For detailed description, see the header "Config file" below.

 For further details on using Snakemake, see [here](https://snakemake.readthedocs.io/en/stable/)

+## Please read: using other IAV strains with pipeline
+INVERT relies on genome positions within the IAV segments that may differ depending upon what strain is used.
+For mapping, you must make sure that your IAV reference annotation file matches your strain (see "Preparing the reference files" below.)

+Within two scripts, there are samtools view commands that you will need to adjust if you are using something other than the PR8 strain contained in `ref_files/PR8.fa`.
+In `scripts/cmrna_count.sh`, lines 7-13 extract the 3' end of the IAV segments.
+Adjust these to match your strain name and 3' positions (in particular the end range, which should span the entirety of the 3' UTR).
+Within `scripts/cmrna_splicing.sh`, lines 10-22 look for the splice junctions of the M and NS segments.
+You must also adjust these to match the segment name and splice sites for your strain as these can differ.
+Apologies that this step is not yet generalized to work with multiple strains.

 ## Config file
 #### in_dir